- Products

 If we go by the broader IoT definition, the Internet of Things is a network of all devices connected to the Internet.
 However, this term is mostly used for Internet-enabled devices (smart devices) that can communicate or interact.

-IoT technology connects smart devices.
-Smart devices are anything that has sensors, processing abilities, and software.
+IoT technology enables devices to become “smart”, internet-connected.
+Smart devices can be any device that has sensors, processing abilities, and software.
 Smart device examples include a smart doorbell that senses activity outside your front door, a wearable smartwatch, or a smartphone.

 You might be wondering, “What are IoT devices and what aren’t?”
 It’s easy to confuse standard devices working in isolation and “smart” devices.

 For example, a pacemaker is not an IoT device, but a heart monitor is.
 Why?
-A pacemaker does not send out data, whereas a heart monitor is connected to a larger system to communicate with other devices.
+A pacemaker does not send out data, whereas a heart monitor is connected to a larger system that tracks the patient’s health.

 The concept of linked devices transmitting and sharing data dates back to the 1960s when the very first Internet of Things examples were tested and launched.